Syed-Bilal-Haider-Engineer/Expression-Calculator/README.md

 The `Calculation` class under `src/logic` computes the results from user input after the user presses *Submit*.

 ### Implement the Calculation class
 The `Calculation.calculate()` method should evaluate and calculate the entered input and return the result.
 If the given expression is wrong or malformed, return `undefined`.
 Please implement at least the following arithmetic operations: `+, -, *, /`.
-These are covered by unit tests in `calculation.test.js`.
+Unit tests in `calculation.test.js` cover these.
 Feel free to extend this set of operations on your own.
-Add the ability to group expressions by parentheses.
+Add support for grouping expressions with parentheses.

 ### Expression Input and Results
 The `ExpressionInput` component should trigger a calculation based on the value of its `TextField`.
 The result of the computation should be displayed in the `Results` component.
 Hint: consult the [`TextField` documentation ](https://material-ui.com/components/text-fields/#uncontrolled-vs-controlled) to learn how to react to text input in React components.